freeCodeCamp/guide/src/pages/algorithms/index.md

 ---
 ## Algorithms

-An alogrithm is like a recipe.
+An algorithm is like a recipe.
 It's a series of steps you take in order to achieve a specific outcome.

 Some common types of algorithms include sorting algorithms, search algorithms, and compression algorithms.